-Non-Executive Director Summary Compensation in Fiscal Year 2018
+Non-Executive Director Summary Compensation in Fiscal Year 2019

-The following table presents the compensation paid to our non-executive directors in respect of fiscal year 2018 for their services as directors.
-Mr. Gershwind, as an executive officer of the company, did not receive compensation for his services as a director of the company in fiscal year 2018.
+The following table presents the compensation paid to our non-executive directors in respect of fiscal year 2019 for their services as directors.
+Mr. Gershwind, as an executive officer of the company, did not receive compensation for his services as a director of the company in fiscal year 2019.

-(1) Reflects annual cash Board and Board committee retainers, Board meeting fees, standing Board committee meeting fees and other Board committee meeting fees earned by our non-executive directors for services provided during fiscal year 2018.
-Also includes Mr. Jacobson's \$115,000 cash payment in lieu of the annual equity grant.

-(2) The amounts in this column do not reflect compensation actually received by our non-executive directors nor do they reflect the actual value that will be recognized by the non-executive directors.
-Instead, the amounts reflect the grant date fair value of restricted stock unit awards calculated in accordance with FASB ASC Topic 718.
-The grant date fair value of restricted stock unit awards was calculated using the closing market price of our Class A common stock as reported on the New York Stock Exchange on the date of grant.
-Dividends are not paid on unvested restricted stock units.
-Dividend equivalent units accrue on unvested restricted stock units and vest at the same time as the underlying restricted stock units.

-(3) M. Goeser and Messrs.
-Byrnes, Fradin, Kaufmann, Kelly, Paladino and Peller each received a grant of 1,161 restricted stock units on January 25, 2018 following our 2018 annual meeting of shareholders.
-One-half of these restricted stock units will vest on January 25, 2019 and the remaining one-half of these restricted stock units will vest on January 25, 2020.

-(4) As our Non-executive Chairman of the Board, Mr. Jacobson continues to participate in our 401(k) plan (which includes company matching contributions of 50% up to the first 6% of his contributions) and our group term life insurance program.
+- (1) Reflects annual cash Board and Board committee retainers, Board meeting fees, standing Board committee meeting fees and other Board committee meeting fees earned by our non-executive directors for services provided during fiscal year 2019.
+Also includes Mr. Jacobson's \$120,000 cash payment in lieu of the annual equity grant. - (2) The amounts in this column do not reflect compensation actually received by our non-executive directors nor do they reflect the actual value that will be recognized by the non-executive directors.
+Instead, the amounts reflect the grant date fair value of RSU awards calculated in accordance with FASB ASC Topic 718.
+The grant date fair value of RSU awards was calculated using the closing market price of our Class A common stock as reported on the New York Stock Exchange on the date of grant.
+Dividends are not paid on unvested RSUs.
+Dividend equivalent units accrue on unvested RSUs and vest at the same time as the underlying RSUs. - (3) Ms. Goeser and Messrs.
+Byrnes, Fradin, Kaufmann, Kelly, Paladino and Peller each received a grant of 1,455 RSUs on January 29, 2019 following our 2019 annual meeting of shareholders.
+One-half of these RSUs will vest on January 29, 2020 and the remaining one-half of these RSUs will vest on January 29, 2021. - (4) As our Non-executive Chairman of the Board, Mr. Jacobson continues to participate in our 401(k) plan (which includes company matching contributions of 50% up to the first 6% of his contributions) and our group term life insurance program.
 In addition, we provide Mr. Jacobson with access to an employee of the company to serve as his personal administrative assistant.
-We incurred payroll and fringe benefit costs for Mr. Jacobson's personal assistant in fiscal year 2018 of \$155,358 and made \$92,642 in tax gross-up payments to Mr. Jacobson to reimburse him for income taxes in respect of the fiscal year 2018 compensation attributed to him for the use of the personal administrative assistant.
-Mr. Jacobson received \$1,500 in 401(k) matching funds from the company during fiscal year 2018.

-(5) The table below shows the aggregate number of unvested stock awards held by our non-executive directors as of September 1, 2018, which number includes dividend equivalent units accrued on restricted stock units through that date.
+We incurred payroll and fringe benefit costs for Mr. Jacobson's personal assistant in fiscal year 2019 of \$172,327 and made \$97,273 in tax gross-up payments to Mr. Jacobson to reimburse him for income taxes in respect of the fiscal year 2019 compensation attributed to him for the use of the personal administrative assistant.
+Mr. Jacobson received \$1,500 in 401(k) matching funds from the company during fiscal year 2019. - (5) The table below shows the aggregate number of unvested stock awards held by our non-executive directors as of August 31, 2019, which number includes dividend equivalent units accrued on RSUs through that date.